 10-year hiatus

 Faithfull withdrew completely from performing for almost a decade, unable to overcome her addiction.
-Some of that time she spent living on the streets of London's entertainment district, Soho.
+She spent some of that time living on the streets of London's entertainment district, Soho.
 In 1979, she celebrated a comeback with a radical album, "Broken English."
 She dedicated the namesake title track to Ulrike Meinhof, a founding member of the Red Army Faction (RAF) terror group in Germany.

 Image: Hoare/Express/Getty Images

-From girl on a bike to empress of Austria
+From girl on a motorcycle to empress of Austria

-Marianne Faithfull has always looked for artistic fulfillment beyond music as well.
-Since 1966, she has featured in more than 20 movies, for instance co-starring with Alain Delon in the 1968 film "The Girl on a Motorcycle" or "Shopping," alongside Sadie Frost and Jude Law in 1994.
+Marianne Faithfull always looked for artistic fulfillment beyond music as well.
+She featured in more than 20 movies, for instance co-starring with Alain Delon in the 1968 film "The Girl on a Motorcycle" or "Shopping," alongside Sadie Frost and Jude Law in 1994.
 She even played Empress Maria Theresa of Austria in Sofia Coppola's 2006 biopic, "Marie Antoinette."

 Laughing to keep from crying in 'Irina Palm'

-The highlight in Faithfull's acting career was her leading role in the 2007 drama "Irina Palm," which garnered her a nomination for a Golden Bear award at that year's Berlinale.
-Critics and cinemagoers alike fell in love with the film, in which Faithfull plays a 50-year-old woman trying to master her way through some pitfalls of life by taking on an unlikely occupation involving her palm.
+A highlight in Faithfull's acting career was her lead role in the 2007 drama "Irina Palm," which garnered her a nomination for a Golden Bear award at that year's Berlinale.
+Critics and cinemagoers alike fell in love with the film, in which Faithfull played a 50-year-old woman trying to master her way through some pitfalls of life by taking on an unlikely occupation involving her palm.

 Marianne Faithfull embodied the groove of the "swinging '60s" like no other.
 She quickly rose to become the poster girl of the infamous decade, cozying up to the Rolling Stones in more ways than one: first she was Mick Jagger's girlfriend, then Keith Richards' lover before moving on to Brian Jones.